Xyvir/iex.run/.github/readme.md

 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters
 - add metaparameter instructions to readme.
-- test / add support for non-vanity urls; updated readme with info (repo.github.io)
-- fill in readme details more steps on setup
 - add 'external download' and run option via metaparemeter OR other recursive scripts
 - review / refactor cumbersome string manipulation
 - test parameters that require? quotes (fixed with encoding?)